 In silence is the richness of a not-yet-expressed intuition, an inner activity without content.
 Empty (but structured) attentiveness.

-Second, we practice enriching that emptiness.
+d, we practice enriching that emptiness.
 Fill it with riches — through experience — and then empty it out again.
 Go to silence.
 Do this regularly, and you will grow quite good at it.

 Third, if we learn to do these two things, we then learn to live and express that richness wherever we want — in all manner of ways.
 We become creative beings.